 If the stain is a bit more stubborn, you can mix a cup of baking soda with a teaspoon of liquid soap.
 The soap helps loosen up the dirt and stain a bit more.
 Apply the solution on the spot and blot dry.

 Vinegar is another common household item that does a great job with cleaning.
 The smell puts off some people, but it dissipates pretty quickly once you’re done cleaning.
 You can spray pure white vinegar onto stains and blot them up with a clean cloth.
 If you have a steam cleaner, you can also use vinegar in place of the chemical cleaner.
 The room will smell like vinegar for a while, but it will disappear once the vinegar dries.

 If you want to get rid of particularly strong odors, you can mix

 - a cup of warm water.

 Spray it all over your carpet and let it dry.
-There’s no need to vacuum the solution afterwards, but you can do it get rid of some residue if you notice any.
+There’s no need to vacuum the solution afterward, but you can do it to get rid of some residue if you notice any.

 Better Life Stain & Odor Eliminator

 This product is a good all-around cleaner.
 It can be used on carpets, sports gear, furniture, and even laundry.
 It can even remove tough stains like blood and pet excrement.
 It’s color-safe, non-toxic, biodegradable, and scented with natural botanicals.
 Just spray directly on the stain or problem areas and blot with a dry cloth.

 Biokleen is a plant-based cleaner that uses the power of citrus and grapefruit seed extracts.
 There are no residues, fumes, or artificial fragrance and colors making it an extremely safe product to use for your carpets.
 It’s also a concentrate so you get more cleaning solution out of a single jug.